Ontraport Vs. ConvertKit : Email Marketing Platform Comparison

 Affiliate Tracking & Payments

 Setting up an affiliate program can be a great way to boost your sales and business reach.
-Of course it also includes an entirely different set of responsibilities for you to manage, including unique affiliate links, sales, and refunds.
+Of course, it also includes an entirely different set of responsibilities for you to manage, including unique affiliate links, sales, and refunds.

-Not surprisingly (since it doesn't include e-commerce), ConvertKit does not offer its own affiliate tracking system.
+Not surprisingly (since it doesn’t include e-commerce), ConvertKit does not offer its own affiliate tracking system.
 However, it definitely does integrate with various 3rd party platforms (like AccessAlly) to make this feature a possibility.
+AccessAlly offers a robust affiliate marketing plugin that will offer key affiliate marketing features for courses and memberships.

 Ontraport does include a Partner (Affiliate) program that will allow you to manage a unique set of permissions that can be applied to your affiliates.